Yakorrr/server_labs/README.md

 pip freeze > requirements.txt
 ```

-:exclamation: **Note!** The file must be in the root folder of the project.
+:exclamation: **Note!** The file must be in the root directory of the project.

-The repository already has such a file, so you don't need to do this.
+The repository already has such a file, so this action is optional.

-6. Now you need to copy the contents from the repository to the root folder of the project using the command:
+6. Now you need to copy the contents from the repository to the root directory of the project using the command:

 ```
 xcopy <repository directory> <project directory> /e /h /q